-But more important in this verse is the word freedom.
+But more important is the word freedom.
 Here it is from 'politeia' which means "the administration of civil affairs... a state or commonwealth ... citizenship, the rights of a citizen."
 Paul is using governmental terms because ultimately, he is preaching a kingdom with another king and another form of government administration.